SummerOfBitcoin/code-challenge-2024-Virschnieder/solution.md

 11) **make an output.txt file as**
 First line: The block header.
 Second line: The serialized coinbase transaction.
 Following lines: The transaction IDs (txids) of the transactions mined in the block, in order.
-The first txid should be that of the coinbase transaction
+The first txid should be that of the coinbase transaction.